 - Hidden Heart of Gold: Bliss.
-Sure she's a snarker, but when push comes to shove, she genuinely loves her family and isn't shy about saying so.
+Sure, she's a snarker, but she genuinely loves her family and isn't shy about saying so.

 - Huge Guy, Tiny Girl: Two cases: Ubuntu & Bliss (non-romantic), and Ubuntu & Tanya (romantic).

 - Margo.
-Seriously, girl has one hell of a chip on her shoulder.
+Seriously, the girl has one hell of a chip on her shoulder.

 - Charlie.
-He's generally nice to Bliss and Ubuntu, but has some really cringe-worthy moments with Helen and Gerald.
+Even though he's nice to Bliss and Ubuntu, he has some really cringe-worthy moments with Helen and Gerald.

-- Lipstick Lesbian: Suki and Jennifer, who fall under the Straight Gay variety.
+- Lipstick Lesbian: Suki and Jennifer, who are also of the Straight Gay variety.